wichtounet/wichtounet.github.io/stories/faq.md

 You can post your questions directly as comment of the specified blog/tutorial.
 Try to be precise about your problem.

 If you have a problem with the examples from my articles I try to answer each question in comments.
+You can also open an issue on Github if this concern one of my projects.

 Please also note that I maintain this website on my private time, so that is not always possible for me to answer questions that go beyond the scope of my blogs/articles.